Lines of text swam before Harry’s eyes. He blinked, then squeezed them shut.

 Harry rolled his eyes.
 ‘I’m immune to you now.’

 She pouted.
 ‘Only because Frenchie stole your innocence and ruined my fun.’
 She folded her arms and stuck her lower lip out a little further.
-‘You were supposed to be mine to tease for a whole year still.’
+‘You were supposed to be mine to tease.’

 A quiet cheer and a round of applause rose from the boys when they came back down the stairs.
 Harry laughed and settled back into the sofa with Katie beside him.

-‘I think that did more for altering your Dark Lord reputation than anything else this year,’ she said.
+‘I think that did more for altering your Dark Lord reputation than anything else,’ she said.

 ‘No self-respecting Dark Lord spends his time sneaking into girls’ dormitories and bathrooms,’ Harry said.